funwhilelost/cert-issuer/README.md

     ```

-3. From a command line in cert-issuer dir, build your docker container:
+3. From a command line in cert-issuer dir, build your Docker container:

     ```
     docker build -t ml/cert-issuer:1.0 .